mlashcorp/no_generals_problem/content/posts/0/index.md

 description: "Series introduction: tiny language models, experimental method, and nanochat baseline."
 ---

-Most public discussion about language models is framed by scale: more parameters, more tokens, more GPUs, and larger pretraining budgets.
+Most public discussion about language models is framed by scale: more parameters, more tokens, more GPUs.

-This series starts from the opposite constraint.
+This series starts from the opposite direction.
+How small can you go, and still have a useful language model?

-The goal is to study transformer architecture decisions in a regime where every choice is expensive, every instability is visible, and iteration speed matters as much as final quality.
-The target object is what I will call a **tiny language model** (TLM): operationally, a model that can be trained in roughly one week on a single RTX 5090.
+The goal is to study transformer architecture choices at a scale where experiments are cheap enough to repeat, but large enough for design decisions to matter.
+The target object is what I will call a tiny language model (TLM): operationally, a model that can be trained in roughly one week on a single RTX 5090.

+This scale is intentionally constrained.
+Training dynamics, performance bottlenecks, and best practices at tiny scale do not necessarily transfer unchanged to larger models [FREF].
+That limitation is part of the point: the series studies what happens under this compute budget, not what must hold universally at every scale.

-This is not a universal taxonomy claim; it is a practical boundary for this series.
-The boundary is useful because it aligns model design with realistic solo or small-team iteration cycles: short enough to run controlled comparisons, large enough for architecture effects to be measurable.
+This design constraint is useful because it aligns model design with realistic solo or small-team iteration cycles: short enough to run controlled comparisons, large enough for architecture effects to be measurable.

 Two questions motivate everything that follows:

 1. How do transformer architecture choices affect model behavior under constrained compute?
 2. How much useful performance can be extracted from small models before additional scale becomes the dominant lever?

-To investigate those questions, the series needs a baseline that is modern, inspectable, and easy to perturb in controlled ways.
+To make those questions testable, the series needs a baseline that is modern, readable, and easy to modify.

 That baseline is **nanochat** ([GitHub](https://github.com/karpathy/nanochat)) [1].

 ## Why nanochat is a suitable baseline

-Nanochat is an appropriate experimental substrate for this project for three reasons.

-First, it is compact enough to be understood end-to-end without heavy framework indirection.
-For architecture research, this matters: if the control flow is opaque, attribution becomes weak.

-Second, it is modern enough to be relevant.
-The baseline already reflects contemporary transformer design instincts, so experiments begin from a realistic point rather than from a purely pedagogical toy setup.

-Third, it is tractable on commodity high-end hardware.
-The one-week / single-5090 constraint is not just narrative; it is the mechanism that keeps the series grounded in reproducible engineering.

-Taken together, these properties make nanochat a strong middle baseline: not toy, not hyperscale.
+Nanochat sits in the right middle ground for this series: compact enough to understand end-to-end, modern enough to be relevant, and simple enough to modify.

+The compactness matters because architectural experiments require attribution.
+If the training stack is buried under layers of framework abstraction, it becomes harder to tell whether a result comes from the intended model change or from surrounding machinery.

+Nanochat also starts from a realistic transformer baseline rather than a deliberately simplified teaching model.
+That makes the experiments more informative while keeping the system small enough for controlled iteration on commodity high-end hardware.

 ## What this series is and is not

-This series is closer to an engineering lab notebook than to a model launch report.
+This series is closer to an engineering lab notebook than a model launch report.

-It is **not** designed to produce universal architecture laws from a single setup.
-External validity in language modeling depends on scale, data distribution, tokenizer behavior, optimizer dynamics, and evaluation protocol.
-Instead, the objective is cumulative evidence under fixed constraints: one decision at a time, one controlled comparison at a time, one explicit tradeoff at a time.
+It is not meant to derive universal architecture laws from a single setup.
+Results in language modeling depend on scale, data distribution, tokenizer behavior, optimizer dynamics, and evaluation protocol.
+The objective here is narrower: to build cumulative evidence under fixed constraints, one controlled comparison at a time.

-Negative results are first-class outcomes.
-In constrained regimes, "this idea fails under these conditions" is often more actionable than marginal gains in one run.
+Negative results are part of that evidence.
+In constrained regimes, knowing that an idea fails under specific conditions can be more useful than a marginal gain from a single run.

 ## Experimental method